Was My Tire Blowout Caused by a Tire Defect?

-For example, industry and highway safety experts, along with car accident lawyers , may be able to find evidence of:
+For example, highway safety experts and car accident lawyers can look for evidence of:

 - Belt separation